pmacpherson/aws-study-group/inprogress/challenge-06/readme.md

 ### Questions:

-* What is AWS Lambda?
+* What is AWS Api Gateway?
 * What are a few ways a lambda function can be triggered?
-* What schedule syntax does CloudWatch Events use?
-* What is AWS DynamoDB?
-* What type of database is DynamoDB?
-* What permissions are required to make a DynamoDB writable?
-* What is an ARN?